Multipurpose Text Processing Tools

 6) Just do-it

 20) For the input file blocks.txt, extract contents from a line containing exactly %=%= until but not including the next such line.
-The block to be extracted is indicated by variable n passed via the -v option.
+The block to be extracted is indicated by the variable n passed via the -v option.

 $ cat blocks.txt